BiltuDas1/qsort/README.md

 This project is licensed under [MIT License](/LICENSE)

 ## Contributing
-Contributions to Quick File Sorter are welcome and encouraged!
-To contribute, please create a pull request with your proposed changes.
+If you would like to add a new feature to Quick File Sorter, please create an issue first to discuss the feature with the project owner and gain approval before proceeding with any changes.
+If you encounter an issue or bug that you would like to fix, you are welcome to create a pull request with your proposed changes directly.
+Contributions of any kind are greatly appreciated!